Your Landlord's Right to Enter Your Rental Unit

 Yes.
-Unless there is an emergency, your landlord must notify you 24 hours before he/she intends to enter your rental unit.
+Unless there is an emergency, your landlord must notify you 24 hours before they intend to enter your rental unit.
 The notice can be either written or verbal.

-- As long as my landlord gives me notice, can he/she enter my rental unit anytime?
+- As long as my landlord gives me notice, can they enter my rental unit anytime?

 No. Your landlord may only enter your rental unit at reasonable times.

-In addition, your landlord cannot abuse his/her right to enter your rental unit in a way that harasses you.
+In addition, your landlord cannot abuse the right to enter your rental unit in a way that harasses you.